casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/README.md

 ## Topic

 I would like to do my project on music generation using Recurrent Neural Networks.
-Google´s Magenta team are currently working on many interesting approaches to this. https://magenta.tensorflow.org/
+Google´s Magenta team are currently working on many interesting approaches to this.
+The project will make use of the Magenta Resources, but will also be original in that it will be a new combination of approaches with a specific musical context in mind. https://magenta.tensorflow.org/

 ## Model